 So there you have it!
 A £26,000 profit target for year 2.
-I don’t think it will be easy without the big summer months and lockdowns, but I’m excited to see how Imogen gets along with this.
+I don’t think it will be easy without the big summer months and lockdowns, but I’m excited to see how Henry gets along with this.

 And of course we’ll be covering it in detail on this blog and we already have loads of additional content planned around flipping, such as:

 • The Best UK Flipping Groups • Must Have Flipping Software • Prep Centre Showdown • VA Service Showdown

 And much more!

 As always if you have any questions at all then leave them below.

 As you will have most likely heard by now, from May 12th 2022, Amazon are adding a 4.3% fuel and inflation surcharge to FBA fulfilment fees for the UK, Germany, France, Italy, and Spain.

 This has mainly come about as a result of increasing oil and fuel costs:

 I’ve seen a lot of reactions to this most recent fee increase announcement and they are understandably negative… after all nobody wants to pay more in fees!
 Especially considering that it’s on top of the small increase to fulfilment fees which already came into place on March 31st 2022.